Willow arch in Cator Park

-We may have been in lockdown last March but there was still new planting activity in both parks.
+We may have been in lockdown in March 2020 but there was still new planting activity in both parks.
 There have been 30 trees planted given to us by the Woodland Trust – a selection of Rowans, Silver Birches and Wild Cherry for each park.
 Some of the committee and our regular volunteers have done an amazing job watering these during the hot spells we had over the summer.
 We’ve had a few casualties however so if you are able, on any hot sunny days, we’d be really grateful for watering help.
 Why not take an extra bottle of water with you when you visit and water any saplings or smaller trees you come across – every little helps!

 Storage in Cator Park